-At the age of 30, Miguel is a seven-year pro.
+At the age of 31, Miguel is an eight-year pro.
 A contender at 126 pounds, he was an amateur standout in South America before his debut.

 In his last fight on August 5 in Los Angeles, he moved up in weight to challenge for the WBO junior lightweight world title, and lost by seventh-round TKO against defending champion Vasyl Lomachenko.

 Miguel boxed well at times, but Lomachenko pressed forward and steadily wore him down.
 Lomachenko scored two knockdowns – one in the third round, one in the seventh – and the referee stopped the fight.